kaloyan-marinov/callbacks-vs-promises-vs-the-async-await-syntax/README.md

 if we
-go ahead and run our script again you can see we get our two console logs right away and then finally the promise resolves after 700 milliseconds
+go ahead and run our script again you can see we get our two console logs right away and then finally the `Promise` resolves after 700 milliseconds

 so now